What is PAUSE?

 -

-This helps maintain a comfortable space for participants, such as making sure the events focus primarily on non-verbal interaction, so no one feels excluded.
+Our goal is to maintain a comfortable space for participants and make sure the program revolves around non-verbal interaction, so no one feels excluded.

 -